15Max/InfoRetrieval/README.md

 - [Marta Lucas](https://github.com/15Max)
 - [Luca Pernice](https://github.com/lucapernice)

+For an overview of our project, you can checkout our [presentation slides](materials/PageRankPresentation.pdf).
 ### References
 - [Page, L., Brin, S., Motwani, R. and Winograd, T., The PageRank Citation Ranking: Bringing Order to the Web, Stanford InfoLab, 1999](materials/Pagerank.pdf)